cyrozap/mediatek-lte-baseband-re/General-Notes.md

   is loaded into and parsed by the DSP.
 * DCM: Dynamic Clock Management.
 * GCU: GPRS Cipher Unit.
+* INFRACFG: "Infrastructure system configuration".
+Refers to the block of registers that control reset, clocking, and some miscellaneous control signals.
 * M4U: Multimedia Memory Management Unit.
 This is what MediaTek calls their IOMMU.
 * MCU: Used to refer to different processor subsystems. e.g., "APMCU" refers to